 Hey Salty Friends!

 We knew we wanted essential oils in our scrub so after a little debate about which we would use, we settled on eucalyptus.
 Basically, we’ve both always liked the smell of eucalyptus but it turns out that its properties are great for a sugar scrub (especially one for tired feet)!
 It’s cooling and energizing, antibiotic, deodorizing, good for ailing joints, and good for circulation.
-The perfect prep before a fall manicure, we thought.
+The perfect prep before a fall pedicure, we thought.

 We experimented with the sugar to coconut oil ratio until we got a consistency we liked.
 A 1:1 ratio was creamy but I thought it left too much oil on the skin that needed to be cleaned off.
 The final 2:1 solution created a paste and added just enough moisture to the skin without feeling messy.
 You can definitely use less oil, if you like.
 I’ve seen formulas that only used 1/4 of a cup but that seems really dry and after making lavender sugar scrub, I really like 1/2 cup of coconut oil.
 Play around with yours until you get the consistency you like.
 Use any essential oil that works for you, taking into consideration where on your body you will be using it.
+We’ve learned to not fill the jars too full since the oil might get squeezed out a little bit.
+That can be messy if you’re wrapping up jars of sugar scrub to share.

 Here is our recipe.
 Happy sugar scrubbing!